DuncanMays/axon-ECRG/README.md

 ### Worker

 Developers may deploy services by passing Python variables or functions into Axon.
 These objects are then exposed to distributed access, and clients may create stubs linked to these variables to make calls to them.
 Designing an Axon service reduces to deciding which functions and variables should be exposed to outside access.
-Functions can be passed into Axon using the rpc decorator, and variables using the register_ServiceNode function.
+Functions can be passed into Axon using the rpc decorator, and variables using the service function.
 See below for an example worker script:

 ```
 @axon.worker.rpc()